RockhurstHS/STEAM-Blog/_posts/2017-03-28-Nationally-Renowned.md

 layout: post
 author: gregowsley
 title: Nationally Renowned
-excerpt: Rockhurst is one of two schools in the country that can claim both of the above honors.
+excerpt: Where has the STEAM initiative put Rockhurst on the national map?
 tags: school-for-others
 indicators: st1.10
 ---
-Where has the STEAM initiative put Rockhurst on the national map?
+<blockquote> Where has the STEAM initiative put Rockhurst on the national map? </blockquote>

 At the end of March, Rockhurst was awarded a [STEM Certification](http://steam.rockhursths.edu/stem-certification/) from AdvancED, the largest international school accreditation agency.
 Rockhurst is the first school in Missouri or Kansas to receive this recognition.
 The official story can be read [here](https://www.rockhursths.edu/pages/news/news---stem-certification).

 <div class='tableauPlaceholder' id='viz1492614276351' style='position: relative'>
   <noscript>